Saturday, July 31, 2010

 (1995 dir.
 Michael Mann) 3rd Viewing: July 25 2010

-Netflix FINALLY fixed their audio problems with the streaming version of this.
+(After my endless pestering, Netflix FINALLY fixed their audio problems with the streaming version of this!)
 All these years later, HEAT still kicks much ass.
-One of the best films of '95 no doubt.
+Clearly one of the best films of '95 and arguably one of the best of that entire decade.

 MZS is right, at times the movie feels a lot more like a sprawling ensemble drama than it does an urban crime film.
 "MAGNOLIA with gun play" indeed.